A Guide to Less Than Full Time Training

 Molly Castagna

-Hi there, my name is Molly, I’m a foundation trainee working in Leicester and currently enjoying my rotation in the paediatric emergency department!
+Hi, my name is Molly, I’m a foundation trainee working in Leicester and currently enjoying my rotation in the Paediatric Emergency Department!

-So how does applying for LTFT training work?
+So how does applying for LTFT foundation training work?

-I was fortunate to have a supportive team at Leicester Medical School who was able to refer me to the local occupational health team; following my occupational health review, I was given the equivalent of a health passport letter which advocated for me working at 70%, along with other reasonable adjustments that should be considered.
+I was fortunate to have a supportive team at Leicester Medical School who was able to refer me to the local occupational health team; following my occupational health review, I was given the equivalent of a health passport letter which advocated for me working at 70% for the foreseeable future, along with other reasonable adjustments where required.

 My experience of LTFT training at Leicester…